-- 1. Students are expected to be present, awake, and alert during class and clinical experiences.
-Because of the accelerated pace of the BSN nursing program and the standard expectation of professional conduct, students are expected to attend every class meeting. - 2.
-Clinical Absence: Students who cannot be present must notify the clinical or laboratory instructor no later than ONE hour prior to the scheduled clinical or laboratory experience, unless emergency circumstances prevent this, then as soon as possible.
-If the clinical or laboratory faculty cannot be reached, the student should contact the IOR (Instructor of Record) for the course.
-In the event that neither the clinical faculty nor the course coordinator can be reached, an office phone message should be left for the student's assigned clinical or laboratory faculty.
-The student is responsible for keeping contact numbers of the faculty available (such as in a tablet device).
-Any no-call or no-show occurrences by the student are considered non-professional conduct and will result in referral to the IOR and possible failure of the course.
-A clinical and laboratory absence will result in reevaluation of a student's ability to meet course outcomes and may prevent the student from successfully meeting the accelerated course outcomes.
+- 1. Students who, cannot be present for their scheduled clinical/laboratory day must notify the clinical/laboratory faculty by phone or email, no later than ONE hour prior to the scheduled clinical/laboratory experience, unless emergency circumstances prevent this, then as soon as possible.
+If the clinical/laboratory faculty cannot be reached, the student should contact the IOR for the course.
+In the event that neither the clinical faculty nor the IOR can be reached, a phone or e-mail message should be left for the student's assigned clinical or laboratory faculty.
+The student is responsible for keeping contact numbers of the faculty available (such as in a tablet device). - 2.
+Any no-call or no-show occurrences by the student are considered non-professional conduct and will result in referral to the IOR and possible failure of the course. - 3.
+There are no clinical make-up days.
+In the event of an absence, a grade of zero will be entered for the clinical day.
+An alternate assignment will be assigned by the IOR for the sole purpose of meeting course outcomes.
+This assignment will not replace the grade of zero entered and must be completed thoroughly to meet course outcomes and pass clinical.
+More than one clinical and/or laboratory absence will result in reevaluation of a student's ability to meet course outcomes and may prevent the student from successfully progressing in the course.